expo/expo-github-action/build-web/README.md

 # Expo Build Web for GitHub Actions

+> **This sub-action is no longer required and will be removed in the next release.**
+> _See the [example workflows](../README.md#example-workflows) for more info._

 Create a new app web bundle from your GitHub workflow.
-Optionally, you can configure the properties of this bunle.
+Optionally, you can configure the properties of this bundle.

 > Authentication is not required for this step.